-The business strategy and the risk appetite are set by the Board and are dependent upon, and inter-related with, one another - as outlined in the Business Strategy of Allianz Re Dublin dac reviewed and approved by the Board on 18 September 2018.
+Business Strategy and Risk Appetite are set by the Board and are dependent upon, and interrelated with, one another - as outlined in the Business Strategy of Allianz Re Dublin dac reviewed and approved by the Board on 18 September 2019.

 The business strategy is implemented by a Group-wide management dialogue process which leads to a three-year business plan and to the financial plan of the Company.
-Risk assessments, including outputs from the Internal Model, and a review of the Risk Appetite Statement, form an integral part of this process.
-The business strategy is defined taking into consideration the amount of risk the Company is willing and able to accept, which is outlined in the Risk Appetite.
-As such, the entire business strategy process is part of the Company's ORSA process.
+Risk assessments, including outputs from the IM, and a review of the Risk Appetite Statement, form an integral part of this process.
+As such, the entire business strategy and planning process is part of the Company's ORSA process.

-3.3 Principles for risk management
+Principles for risk management

-The fundamental principles of risk management, included in the Risk Policy, provide a high-level guidance to the risk management of the Company:
+The fundamental principles of risk management, included in the Risk Policy, provide a highlevel guidance to the risk management of the Company:

-- The Board is responsible for the risk strategy; - Risk capital is a key risk indicator; - The organisational structure and risk process is to be clearly defined; - Consistent qualitative and quantitative methods are to be used to measure and evaluate risks; - A consistent limit system is to be developed to ensure adherence to the risk appetite and to manage concentration risk exposure; - Appropriate risk mitigation techniques are to be employed to address instances where identified risks breach the established risk appetite; - Consistent and efficient monitoring is to be established to ensure risk tolerance limits and top risk target ratings are adhered to; - Complete, consistent and timely risk reporting and risk communication is to be made available to all relevant levels of management; - Risk management processes are embedded within business processes wherever possible; - All critical methods, procedures, structures and processes are documented in a comprehensive and timely manner.
+- The Board is responsible for the risk strategy; - Risk capital is a key risk indicator; - Consistent qualitative and quantitative methods are to be used to measure and evaluate risks; - A consistent limit system is to be developed to ensure adherence to the Risk Appetite and to manage concentration risk exposure; - Appropriate risk mitigation techniques are to be employed to address instances where identified risks breach the established Risk Appetite; - Consistent and efficient monitoring is to be established to ensure risk tolerance limits and top risk target ratings are adhered to; - Complete, consistent and timely risk reporting and risk communication is to be made available to all relevant levels of management.

-3.4 Risk governance
+3.3 Risk governance

 Risk management is to be embedded throughout the Company and enacted at all levels of authority.
-Responsibilities for risk management are clearly defined and allocated in a manner that allows for the appropriate separation of duties consistent with the 'three lines of defence' model.
-Risk management is not a compliance-focused activity that a few managers have to address once a year but it is aimed to become a mind-set that all employees share and apply in their day-to-day work.
+Responsibilities for risk management are clearly defined and allocated in a manner that allows for the appropriate separation of duties consistent with the 'three lines of defence' model as described in chapter B.4.